Unpacking the ‘G’ in ESG: What is the Secret to Good Governance?

-What is considered material varies considerably depending on the industry, location, and size of the organization.
-It will also be affected by wider socioeconomic or geopolitical factors and can change rapidly.
+What is considered material varies considerably depending on the industry, location and size of the organisation.
+It will also be impacted by wider socioeconomic or geopolitical factors, and so can change rapidly.

 Companies need to have a structure in place to establish that these important strategic decisions are made in a consistent, holistic manner, taking the full picture into account and allowing for a change of direction when necessary.
 A strong ESG report needs to clearly explain what that structure is, so investors can see not only what decisions have been made, but also how and why they came about.

 Governance is often thought of as something that is primarily of interest to investors, but it is just as important to staff.